Banner graphic for She-philosopher.com: Studies in the history of science, technology & culture

 W H A T ’ S N E W

-On 1/22/2023, I published another illustrated appendix (designed to open in a small, floating 2nd window) for She-philosopher.com’s study, “The Missing Historical Context: Anglo-American Gun Laws & the Original Intent of the Second Amendment”: to access, click/tap here for the set-up, with links, in that page’s sidebar.
+An illustrated appendix for She-philosopher.com’s study, “The Missing Historical Context: Anglo-American Gun Laws & the Original Intent of the Second Amendment”: to access, click/tap here for the set-up, with links, in that page’s sidebar.

 This appendix opens with excerpts from Archbishop John Potter’s Archaeologia Graeca (rev. and enl.
 2nd edn., London, 1706) giving ancient Greek laws (6th century BCE) disarming citizens — evidence that a state’s right to disarm its citizens is foundational to western-style civilization.
+Or, click/tap here for direct access (designed to open in a small, floating 2nd window).

 As globalization took hold in 17th-century Europe, so did comparative ethnology: “races of the Old and New World and of the ancient historical past had become subjects of intense curiosity and speculation.”